ElectronicRave/RP-Launcher/README.md

 ### Search mode

-visible only on the current collection page!
+Visible only on the current collection page!

 Just click search in the current collection and write the name of the game or program.

 Note:
-- If you write the name of the game or program and press enter on the virtual keyboard it will show the corresponding items.
+- If you write the name of the game or program and press "enter" on the virtual keyboard it will show the corresponding items.
 - If you want to search the entire system, click (All) and search again.
 - If you press the back button you will return to the home screen.